ADMARIl/v1/README.md

 1. Place the files in the src directory in the public html folder of any webserver you'd like.

-    This [LAMP stack guide](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04) is good starting point to get you started
+    * This [LAMP stack guide](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04) is good read to help you get started

 ## Contributing